hyperledger/identus-edge-agent-sdk-ts/docs/sdk/README.md

 We don't provide a default implementation out of the box at the moment, but we do provide a couple of demo implementations that can be used to get started with demos and testing.

-Provided demo implementations are intentionally oversimplified and SHOULD NOT be used in production.
+Provided demo implementations are intentionally oversimplified and **should not** be used in production.